DawidWraga/lboro-calendar-scraper/README.md

  Export lboro timetable to CSV created by Dawid Wraga.

  Adapted from [similar script](https://github.com/james2mid/timetable-vcs) created by James Middleton (export to vcf)

+ Note: this script was written ~2021, if the timetabling website drastically changes it may cause the script to stop working

  ## Instructions